How does it work?

 - Sampling accuracy report;

-The tool also supports both UPU TD Accounting and REIMS/INTERCONNECT TD Accounting.
+The tool also supports both UPU Terminal Dues Accounting and REIMS/INTERCONNECT Terminal Dues Accounting.

 Based on that information, quarterly and yearly reports can be generated.
 In addition, IBRS, postcards, and bi-lateral values can be keyed in to generate a yearly report highlighting the mail volume (in kilo and in number of items) per format and per mail category (air, surface).

 iPep is available to any postal operator.
-Free trials are possible.
+A trial period of the service is possible.

 iPep allows the postal operators to electronically exchange files and data while improving the quality of the data thanks to a large set of validity checks.